regisphilibert/juliette-hugo-component/README.md

 If `beautify` is set to true, Juliette will get rid of this ulgy `index.json` at the end of your urls, redirect accordingly and modify any reference to the urls throughout.

 #### slug [string]:
-If a `slug` is given Juliette will prepend every URL with the given string, redirect accordingly and modify any reference to the urls throughout
+If a `slug` is given Juliette will prepend every URL with the given string, redirect accordingly and modify any references to the urls throughout your project.

-Is is greatly recommanded to use a `slug` in conjunction with `beautify`,if your project sports one than one output per page.
+Is is greatly recommanded to use a `slug` in conjunction with `beautify` if your project sports more than one output per page.
 Otherwise both HTML and JSON output will use the same URL thereof.

 #### How does that work?